kstolen0/kstolen0.github.io/_drafts/2024-09-01-aws-terraform-02.md

 What we have done is defined an [aws_iam_role](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role) and applied a couple of [aws_iam_policy_documents](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_policy_document) which:

 1. Define which services can assume this role (`ec2_assume_role_policy`).
-In this case only EC2 services can assume the role
+In this case only the EC2 service can assume the role
 2. Define the actions a service with role can perform (`ec2_container_registry_read_only`).

 Our EC2 service requires three actions: